Abrasives

 conical

-A three-dimensional (3D) cone-shaped figure with a cylindrical base, tapered sides, and pointed tip.
-Some grinding wheels are conical rather than cylindrical.
+Having a three-dimensional (3D) cone shape with a cylindrical base, tapered sides, and a pointed tip.
+Conical grinding wheels are used for workpiece interiors.

 cubic boron nitride